CBS-HPC/Tutorials/Conda/README.md

 The following links provides step-by-step guides on how to install and use Conda for R and Python on a range of different UCloud applications (R Studio, VScode, JupyterLab and Terminal App).

--A clear benefit of using Conda environements is elimnated the needed to re-install all the needed packages/libraries when starting a UCloud Job.
+Using Conda environements elimnates the need for re-install all the needed packages/libraries when starting a UCloud Job.

--
-- This approah is also very benification Furthermore,
+This approach is also highly useful when running [multi-node Slurm Clusters](https://github.com/CBS-HPC/Tutorials/blob/main/SlurmCluster/README.md).

 ## [R](https://github.com/CBS-HPC/UCloud-Tutorials/blob/main/Conda/Conda_R.ipynb)